AllyYL/casestudy/src/projects/digitaltemple.md

 ### One Dimension Up: Turning Complexity into Spatial Clarity

-The murals in the temple depict mountainous scenery where intersecting perspectives obscure visual clarity.
+Murals medieval China often feature intersecting perspectives that obscure visual clarity.
 To make them navigable, We lifted the mural into 3D.

 <img src="/assets/images/Academic1.png" alt="A before and after image showcasing how murals are visualized in pointcloud model">